svenzer007/Research-Net/README.md

 # Research-Net: Community Detection in Academic Papers

 A scalable big-data framework for uncovering thematic communities in large-scale scholarly graphs.
-By combining distributed graph construction, semantic‐embedding–based similarity, and weighted PageRank, ResearchGraph detects cohesive groups of research papers and highlights influential works across millions of records.
+By combining distributed graph construction, semantic-embedding–based similarity, and weighted PageRank, Research-Net detects cohesive groups of research papers and highlights influential works across millions of records.

 ---